Menstruation: Menstrual disorders

 Infrequent or irregular ovulation is called oligoovulation.
 The absence of ovulation is called anovulation.
 Normal menstrual flow can occur without ovulation preceding it: an anovulatory cycle.
 In some cycles, follicular development may start but not be completed; nevertheless, estrogens will be formed and stimulate the uterine lining.
 Anovulatory flow resulting from a very thick endometrium caused by prolonged, continued high estrogen levels is called estrogen breakthrough bleeding.
 Anovulatory bleeding triggered by a sudden drop in estrogen levels is called withdrawal bleeding.
 Anovulatory cycles commonly occur before menopause (perimenopause) and in women with polycystic ovary syndrome.

 Very little flow (less than 10 ml) is called hypomenorrhea.
 Regular cycles with intervals of 21 days or fewer are polymenorrhea; frequent but irregular menstruation is known as metrorrhagia.
 Sudden heavy flows or amounts greater than 80 ml are termed menorrhagia.
 Heavy menstruation that occurs frequently and irregularly is menometrorrhagia.
 The term for cycles with intervals exceeding 35 days is oligomenorrhea.
 Amenorrhea refers to more than three to six months without menses (while not being pregnant) during a woman's reproductive years.
 The term for painful periods is dysmenorrhea.

 There is a wide spectrum of differences in how women experience menstruation.
 There are several ways that someone's menstrual cycle can differ from the norm:

 Extreme psychological stress can also result in periods stopping.
-More severe symptoms of anxiety or depression may be signs of premenstrual dysphoric disorder (PMDD) with is a depressive disorder.
+More severe symptoms of anxiety or depression may be signs of premenstrual dysphoric disorder (PMDD) which is a depressive disorder.

 Dysfunctional uterine bleeding is a hormonally caused bleeding abnormality.
 Dysfunctional uterine bleeding typically occurs in premenopausal women who do not ovulate normally (i.e. are anovulatory).
 All these bleeding abnormalities need medical attention; they may indicate hormone imbalances, uterine fibroids, or other problems.
 As pregnant women may bleed, a pregnancy test forms part of the evaluation of abnormal bleeding.

 Women who had undergone female genital mutilation (particularly type III- infibulation) a practice common in parts of Africa, may experience menstrual problems, such as slow and painful menstruation, that is caused by the near-complete sealing off of the vagina.